This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - You have questions or concerns about your condition or care.

-- Drink liquids as directed to help flush the medicine out of your body.
+- Drink liquids as directed.
+Liquids help flush the sedation medicine out of your body.
 Ask how much liquid to drink each day and which liquids are best for you.

 - Eat small, frequent meals to prevent nausea and vomiting.
-Start with clear liquids such as juice.
-If you do okay with clear liquids, you can eat your usual foods.
+Start with clear liquids such as juice or broth.
+If you do not vomit after clear liquids, you can eat your usual foods.

 Follow up with your healthcare provider as directed: